wwcodemanila/WWCodeManila-HTML.CSS/getting_started/starter_pack.md

 10. Make a list of your hobbies or things that you like.
 11. In the last part of your blog site, add a way to contact you and link it to your email address or you can used this placeholder value = ‘mailto:myemail@gmail.com’.
 12. Play with colors and other attributes to beautify your blog.
 Apply any elements and their attributes that you like.
 Express your creativity.
 13. Share your work with us in the study group.
-Be proud of it :)
+Be proud of it.